 The Ephesus site itself is very intriguing because it is so much more intact and detailed than your typical ancient Greek ruins—Knossos excepted.

 One way to tell an ancient Greek ruin from an ancient Roman one is the plumbing.
+Another is by the statuary; here is one artist’s interpretation of the main Ephesus street at its zenith as a Roman city.

 The Temple of Artemis, one of the seven wonders of the ancient world, was one of the most important structures in the Roman Empire.
 There’s little left here but signs to help you can imagine the size and power of the temple.
+One of its claims to fame is in the origin of the word herostratic after the guy who burned it down so he would have a claim to fame.
+Read the story here

 The Ephesus Archaeological Museum has an extensive collection of well preserved artifacts that help one imagine when Ephesus was a large and vibrant city.
 Plus it’s all in the shade.